 There are two types of graphics in web design: vector and raster.
 Vector graphics are pictures created with simple geometrical shapes, lines, and curves, anchored by mathematical formulas.
 Illustrators manually draw these images in specialized, vector-compatible software.
-In contrast, raster graphics are pictures made of pixel grids where every pixel contains a different color.
+In contrast, raster graphics are pictures made of pixel grids where every pixel contains a different colour.

 You can convert vector pictures to rasters in a few seconds by exporting your file in PNG, TIFF, JPG, and JPEG formats in a graphics editor.
 However, you need illustration software skills to transform rasters to vectors manually, and this process will take you longer than just exporting a file to your device.

 Designers often use vector images for creating icons, logos, and navigation kits.
 Vector art can look like an entire composition, so you can separate its parts and use them for creating minimalistic website designs.

 Vector graphics have specific features that can help you boost your designs.
 Check them out below!

 - Scalability.
 Mathematical formulas state control point locations for composing an entire vector image.
 When you zoom in on vectors, their point coordinates get automatically recalculated.
 That’s why vector pictures don’t lose their quality even after considerable rescaling.
 There is no need for designers to create multiple file versions with different resolutions for implementing responsive projects.
 Vector graphics and illustrations look identically sharp on PCs, tablets, and smartphones.

 - Editability.
 You can modify any element of your vector picture, e.g., make lines bold, recolor shapes, and specify a rounding radius.
 Vector editability allows designers to customize their visuals for specific projects.
 Moreover, you can download icon sets, open them in vector-based software, and easily make any edits and manipulations.